GerhardPaw/RevitPythonDocs/README.md

 </code></pre>

 **Example** code demonstrates the use of the task in a larger workflow./b This gives the ability to use all possible API methods and properties related to the task.
+See this link for an example: [Create Material](https://www.revitpythondocs.com/?search=Create%20Material)

 Larger, Multi-Task Scripts: Scripts encompassing multiple tasks or complex functionalities should be tagged as tool in their filename.
 Include a docstring at the beginning of the script, briefly explaining its purpose and any necessary background information.

 Contributing to the Repository